wellth-app/policies/source/sections/configuration_management_policy.md

 # Configuration Management Policy

-Wellth standardizes and automates configuration management through the use of Salt scripts as well as documentation of all changes to production systems and networks.
-Salt automatically configures all Wellth systems according to established and tested policies, and is used as part of our Disaster Recovery plan and process.
+Wellth standardizes and automates configuration management through the use of scripts as well as documentation of all changes to production systems and networks.
+Dokku automatically configures all Wellth systems according to established and tested policies, and is used as part of our Disaster Recovery plan and process.

 ## Applicable Standards from the HITRUST Common Security Framework